 Understanding Alcohol Poisoning and BAC

-Blood alcohol concentration (BAC) is a measurement of the percentage of ethanol in a person’s blood.
-How high a person’s BAC depends on several factors.
+Blood alcohol concentration (BAC) measures the percentage of ethanol (the active ingredient in alcohol) in a person’s blood.
+How high a person’s BAC becomes depends on several factors.

-Ultimately, the more drinks a person has, the higher their BAC will be and the more likely they are to be drunk and display physical signs of alcohol poisoning.
-The amount of alcohol considered to be one drink varies depending on the type of alcohol:
+• Number of drinks: Ultimately, the more drinks a person has, the higher their BAC will be and the more likely they are to be drunk and display physical signs of alcohol poisoning.
+The amount of alcohol considered to be one drink differs depending on the type of alcohol:

 • 12 ounces of beer